-Beginner and veteran stitchers confuse Needlepoint and Petit Point.
-Even the terms "Needlepoint" and "Petit Point" (sometimes spelled petite point) are often used interchangeably but are very different.
+Beginner and veteran stitchers confuse needlepoint and petit point.
+Even the terms "needlepoint" and "petit point" (sometimes spelled "petite point") are often used interchangeably, but they are very different.

-To avoid situations like this, let’s take a look at the similarities and differences between needlepoint and petit point; and then use this newly acquired knowledge to make more informed buying and stitching choices.
+To avoid situations like this, it's important to know their similarities and differences and then use this knowledge to make more informed buying and stitching choices.

 What Do Needlepoint and Petit Point Have in Common?

 - Both needlepoint and petit point are types of canvas embroidery.
-They are both worked on even-weave needlepoint canvas with a blunt-tipped tapestry needle instead of tightly woven fabric.
+They are both worked on even-weave needlepoint canvas instead of tightly woven fabric with a blunt-tipped tapestry needle.